 Each healthcare career path requires different training and coursework.
-For example, nurse practitioner programs require students to engage in clinical practice, working directly with patients in hospitals, nursing homes, and public health offices.
-Nevertheless, nearly all healthcare programs cover basic topics like wellness, anatomy, and physiology.
+For example, nurse practitioner programs require clinical practice (i.e., working directly with patients in hospitals, nursing homes, and public health offices).
+Nearly all healthcare programs cover basic topics like wellness, anatomy, and physiology.

 3. Social Sciences and History

-Undergraduate social science coursework generally takes an interdisciplinary approach, incorporating topics such as economics, sociology, and history.
-Social science programs often provide a liberal arts education, developing students' analytical, communication, and leadership skills, and preparing them for an array of potential career paths.
+Undergraduate social sciences coursework generally takes an interdisciplinary approach, incorporating topics like economics, sociology, and history.
+Social sciences programs often provide a liberal arts education, developing students' analytical, communication, and leadership skills, while preparing them for an array of potential career paths.

-The demand for engineers is projected to increase as the market for renewable energy and other alternative energy methods continues to grow.
-According to NCES, 122,000 students earned their bachelor's degree in an engineering field in 2017-18.
+The demand for engineers is projected to rise as the market for renewable energy and other alternative energy methods expands.
+Around 126,700 students earned a bachelor's degree in engineering in 2018-19.

-While major coursework varies depending on the engineering field, all undergraduate programs develop students' skills in areas like project management, graphical communication, and problem-solving.
-Students can also expect to solve engineering problems using math models, design solutions, and quantitative methods.
+While major coursework varies depending on the type of engineering, all programs develop students' skills in areas like project management, graphical communication, and problem-solving.
+Students can also expect to find solutions using math models and quantitative methods.

 5. Biological and Biomedical Sciences

-Undergraduate biology programs explore a diverse number of subjects, such as ecology, cell biology, and genetics.
-Often, biology majors will specialize in a particular area of study to pursue a specific career path.
+Undergraduate biology programs explore several subjects, such as ecology, cell biology, and genetics.
+Often biology majors specialize in a particular area of study to pursue a certain career path.

-Psychology programs typically include coursework on research methods, statistical analysis, and cognitive processes.
-Supervised clinical experiences are usually part of graduate coursework as well.
+Psychology coursework typically focuses on research methods, statistical analysis, and cognitive processes.
+Graduate programs also usually include supervised clinical experiences.

-While careers as a clinical psychologist normally require a doctorate, a bachelor's degree in psychology can qualify graduates for roles in business and education.
-Because psychology programs develop students' understanding of human behavior, bachelor's degree-holders often find successful careers in fields like marketing, advertising, and sales.
+While a career as a clinical psychologist generally requires a doctorate, a bachelor's degree in psychology can qualify you for roles in business and education.
+Because psychology programs develop students' understanding of human behavior, bachelor's degree-holders often find success in fields like marketing, advertising, and sales.

 7. Communication and Journalism